Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample2_ConversationsAuthoring_ImportAsync.md

 Console.WriteLine($"Project import completed with status: {operation.GetRawResponse().Status}");
 ```

-To import a project, call ImportAsync on the ConversationalAnalysisAuthoring client, which returns an Operation object that tracks the progress and completion of the import operation.
+To import a project, call ImportAsync on the AnalyzeConversationAuthoring client, which returns an Operation object that tracks the progress and completion of the import operation.